hyperledger-archives/fabric/docs/README.md

 ## Getting started

 Welcome to the fabric documentation README.
-This page contains: 1) Getting started doc links; 2) Setup doc links; and 3) Table of Contents doc links for the complete library.
+This page contains:
+1) Getting started doc links; 2) Quickstart doc links; and 3) Table of Contents links to the complete library.

 If you are new, and want to learn about our position and the scope of the project, please start by reading the [whitepaper](https://github.com/hyperledger/hyperledger/wiki/Whitepaper-WG).
 In addition, we encourage you to review our [glossary](glossary.md) to understand the terminology that we use throughout the website and project.